UMD: A Globally Connected University

 Kassel International Winter University (IWU)

-The Hessen International Summer University [ISU] and the International Winter University [IWU] Kassel offer three to four-week academic programs, which feature the strengths of the University of Kassel in environmental sciences and German language and culture.
-Roughly 60 students, who are placed with German host families for the duration of their stay in Kassel, attend each program.
+The International Winter University [IWU] Kassel offers three to four-week academic programs, which feature the strengths of the University of Kassel in environmental sciences and German language and culture.
+Roughly 60 students, who are placed with German host families for the duration of their stay in Kassel, attend the program.
 This unique opportunity provides you with the chance to gain insight into German culture and family life.
 During your time in Kassel, you will be engaged not only in inspiring academic seminars, but also in diverse cultural and social activities.

 The University of Kassel plays a leading role in environmental engineering in Germany, and has contributed significantly to the advancement of renewable energy technologies worldwide through its academic research and innovative technology transfer.
-Taught by internationally renowned faculty members, ISU and IWU offer you the best opportunities to study today’s global environmental challenges from a German perspective.
+Taught by internationally renowned faculty members, IWU offers you the best opportunities to study today’s global environmental challenges from a German perspective.

 This course has been approved for the following majors:

-- CHBE- Consult departmental advisor, may possibly count as out of major technical elective
+- ENCE- Count as out of major elective

-- ENEE- General Technical Elective for EE majors and Category F Elective for CE majors
+- ENEE- General Technical Elective (GTE) for EE majors and Category F Elective for CE majors

 - ENFP- Technical Elective